AztecProtocol/docs-2/docs/pages/aztec-nr/framework-description/state-variables.md

 Aggregated state, like a token user balance as a `PrivateSet` of `ValueNote`s, benefits greatly from third parties having the capacity to insert into the set.
 Any account can create a note for a recipient (e.g. as part of a token transfer), effectively increasing their balance, _without knowing what the total balance is_ (which would be the case if using `PrivateMutable`).
 This closely mirrors how fiat cash works (people are given bills/notes without knowledge of the sender of their total wealth), and is also very similar to Bitcoin's UTXO model (except private) or Zcash's notes and nullifiers.

+**Notes**:

-**Note**: while the contents of the set is private, _some_ accounts do know some of its contents.
+1. While the contents of the set is private, _some_ accounts do know some of its contents.
 For example, if account A sends a note of value `20` to B, A will know that at some point in time B held a balance of at least `20`.
 However, A _will not_ know when B spends the note as they won't know the nullifier since it is derived using the note owner's nullifier secret.

-While users can read any number of values from the set, it is **not possible to guarantee all values have been read**.
-For example, a user might choose not to reveal some notes, and because they are private this cannot be detected.
+2. While users can read any number of values from the set, it is **not possible to prove that all values have been read**.
+This works similarly to physical cash: you can prove someone has _at least_ a certain amount (because they've shown it to you), but you cannot prove that's _all_ they have—they might have hidden some cash in their socks.
+With `PrivateSet` a user could run modified software that doesn't return all notes when a contract asks.
+You're only proving that certain notes exist, not that you've revealed the complete set.

+For example, if you tried to implement a system that charges fees to users with balances over `100`, a user could simply hide some of their balance notes to appear under the threshold.
+Similarly, if you gave users a note that says "you've done this action once, next time pay a 10% fee," they could just not reveal that note.

+This limitation means certain design patterns cannot be implemented with a `PrivateSet` alone and require additional mechanisms like counted sets (which track totals), nullifiers, or public state.

 ## Containers